joshfootman/task06-tutorial/tasks/task5.md

 - [ ] disable analysis navigation unless a user has made a search
 - [ ] implement analysis filter panel
 - [ ] implement analysis ribbon with segmented control to toggle between views
 - [ ] implement cytoscape
 - [ ] implement openlayers
 - [ ] implement data table
 - [ ] implement properties panel
 - [ ] remember the last analysis search when you navigate back to analysis

+## Analysis

+- the following GraphQL queries should be implemented depending on how users navigated to analysis
+  - `searchByDepartment` - clicked on a card
+  - `findById` - clicked on a search result

 ## Filter panel